-So for example, if you walked another time bank member’s dog for an hour, and volunteered for an hour at a festival for a member organization, you could take those two hours and use them with other time bank members.
-You could use them to get an hour of yoga and an hour of help putting together ikea furniture, or any other skills or services offered by other members.
+You could use them to get an hour of yoga instruction and an hour of help putting together Ikea furniture, or two hours of help painting, or any other skills offered by other members.

-In addition to individual exchanges, the York Time Bank organizes group projects and public projects, like the Penn Street Art Bridge, a public art space formed in the summer of 2017 on the walls at the end of Penn Street with the support of then-Mayor Kim Bracey.
+In addition to individual exchanges, the York Time Bank organizes group and public projects, like the Penn Street Art Bridge, a public art space formed in the summer of 2017 on the walls at the end of Penn Street with the support of then-Mayor Kim Bracey.

 If you are a member of a community group working to make York better for everyone, please reach out — we would love to get your group set up with the time bank!